vanthaiunghoa/citus-iot-ecosystem/README.md

 ---

+**Monitoring & Control**

-Real time dashboard uses to display, monitor and control IoT devices.
+A set of featured Real-time Dashboards which is used to display, monitor and control your IoT devices directly using Web Portal.
  + Sensor Remote Dashboard
  + Citus Sensor Analytics